-- the fundamental counting principle, - tree diagrams, - factorials, - permutations and combinations, - Pascal's triangle to solve counting problems, - probabilities for simple and complex experiments, - the expected value of a random variable, - linearity of expected value in problem solving applications, - finding the perimeter, area, and volume of some two and three dimensional figures, - classifying and measuring angles, - finding the circumference and area of a circle, - solving mathematical problems using geometrical ideas such as congruence, similarity, and the Pythagorean theorem. - circle geometry, - solving geometric problems using a coordinate system, - creating, analyzing, and criticizing deductive arguments using symbolic logic, truth tables, and Venn/Euler diagrams.
+- the fundamental counting principle, - tree diagrams, - factorials, - permutations and combinations, - Pascal's triangle to solve counting problems, - probabilities for simple and complex experiments, - the expected value of a random variable, - finding the perimeter, area, and volume of some two and three dimensional figures, - classifying and measuring angles, - finding the circumference and area of a circle, - solving mathematical problems using geometrical ideas such as congruence, similarity, and the Pythagorean theorem. - circle geometry, - solving geometric problems using a coordinate system, - creating, analyzing, and criticizing deductive arguments using symbolic logic, truth tables, and Venn/Euler diagrams.